 - Throat cancer: A type of upper gastrointestinal cancer, throat cancer can cause difficulty with swallowing or pain in your throat.
 Vomiting is common.
 To diagnose it, a gastroenterologist will use an endoscope, a flexible tube with a light and camera attached to it, to view pictures of your digestive tract on a color TV monitor.

 Read a patient story: Sidestepping your genes to live longer

 Detecting gastrointestinal cancer

 If you're experiencing persistent symptoms including vomiting, diarrhea, difficulty swallowing or a swollen abdomen contact your doctor.
-A blood test or imaging exams ranging from endoscopic procedures, X-rays to ultrasound to CT scans and MRIs could rule out any concerns.
+A blood test or an imaging exam that might include endoscopic procedures, X-rays, ultrasound, CT scans or MRIs could rule out any concerns.
 Many gastrointestinal cancers don't have routine screening tests, so talk with your doctor about your personal needs and risk factors.

 Causes and prevention of gastrointestinal cancer

 What causes gastrointestinal cancer?
 Scientists continue to explore the cause of GI cancer.
 While genetics can play a significant role, it's not a guarantee that you'll develop a gastrointestinal cancer because one of your parents did.
 What is clear is that smoking, diet and exercise can impact whether cancer develops.

 How can you prevent or avoid gastrointestinal cancer?
 Doctors recommend taking these steps: